emiliensocchi/az-role-watcher/README.md

 The file is updated every time a change is detected and stays unmodified otherwise.
 This means the date of the **latest commit** corresponds to the date of the **latest addition or removal** of an Azure role, Entra role or Microsoft Graph application permission.

-Note that AzRoleWatcher is **run daily** around 04:00 AM Central European Time (2:00 AM UTC) to detect changes.
+Note that AzRoleWatcher is **run daily** around 1:00 AM UTC to detect changes.

 ## ⚙️ Setting up this project against your own Entra tenant